cyclus/cyclus.github.com/source/arche/resources.rst

 Materials in |Cyclus| have a mass and an associated nuclide composition.
 The composition is represented by a  ``cyclus::Composition`` object.
 Material quantity is always represented in units of kg.
-Agents can either create a composition manually (see the *Compositions* section below) or acquired from the ``cyclus::Context`` which holds all recipes defined as part of the simulation input.
+Agents can either create a composition manually (see the *Compositions* section below) or acquire one from their ``cyclus::Context`` which holds all recipes defined as part of the simulation input.

 There are 4 basic operations that can be performed on material resources